 Revised Interim Guidance: Provision of Routine Oral and Dental Care

 IDPH has carefully monitored the daily number of newly reported COVID-19 cases.
-If the trend continues as anticipated, certain models indicate there will likely be a decrease in the burden of COVID-19 illness in Illinois in the next several weeks.
+If the trend continues, certain models indicate there will likely be a decrease in the burden of COVID-19 illness in Illinois.
 With that in mind, there is a need for a plan to resume safe and routine oral and dental treatment.
-As continued delay in the delivery of time-sensitive, disease treating, oral and dental care may result in the over-reliance on antibiotics and analgesics to manage oral health pathologies, patient complications, poorer prognoses, as well as the need for more complex and costly corrective oral and dental care.
+A continued delay in the delivery of time-sensitive, disease treating, oral and dental care may result in the over-reliance on antibiotics and analgesics to manage oral health pathologies, patient complications, poorer prognoses, as well as the need for more complex and costly corrective oral and dental care.

 Due to the COVID-19 pandemic, previous guidance recommended oral and dental care be limited to addressing emergency and urgent needs.
-Routine care was deferred to conserve essential resources for COVID-19 responders, as well as, to help reduce the potential of transmission to dentists, their staff, patients, and, consequentially, to the public.
+Routine care was deferred to conserve essential resources for COVID-19 responders and to help reduce the potential of transmission to dentists, to their staff, to patients, and, to the public.

 Oral health providers should continue to counsel their patients and communities on the primary prevention of oral disease to lessen the progression of pathologies.
 To yield good procedural outcomes, oral health providers should consider their patient’s health care needs, assess the risks and benefits of any procedures, and appropriately screen patients for COVID-19.